Spider-Noir: Design

 Trayce Field served as the costume designer, after previously designing the Prowler super suit worn by Donald Glover for a live-action sequence in the animated film Spider-Man: Across the Spider-Verse (2023), while Warren Alan Young was the production designer, after working on the Marvel Television series Runaways (2017–2019).

 Filming

 Principal photography had begun by August 2024 in Los Angeles, using the working title Old Fashioned, with Darran Tiernan serving as the cinematographer.
 Gleeson had begun filming some of his scenes by the start of October.
 Filming was temporarily suspended due to the January 2025 Southern California wildfires, and it was initially scheduled to last until February 2025; filming had concluded by mid-March.
 The production used black-and-white cameras and filters during filming to capture the authentic style of early 1930s noir films, such as featuring long shadows.

 Post-production

-Tirsa Hackshaw, Eric Kissack, and Jennifer Barbot are editing the series; Hacksaw previously worked with Lightfoot on The Punisher.
+Tirsa Hackshaw, Eric Kissack, and Jennifer Barbot serve as the series' editors; Hacksaw previously worked with Lightfoot on The Punisher.

+The series was created for release in both black-and-white and color.
+To achieve the two versions, on-set footage was captured digitally to then be split and processed separately.
+The team coined the term "True-Hue" to refer to how they went about creating their Technicolor-like color version, with Cage saying that version was made to look "super saturated" and Uziel noting it was as if the black and white film had been colorized.
+Cage likened the style of the color version to the painting Nighthawks (1942) by Edward Hopper.
+Anthony Breznican at Esquire felt each version resulted in different vibes for the series, "with the color version veering more toward the lighthearted comic-strip crime capers of Dick Tracy, while the black and white conjures the sinister moral abyss of the novels of Raymond Chandler".

+Music

+Kris Bowers and Michael Dean Parsons were revealed in February 2026 to be composing the series' score.
+On May 7, 2026, the series' lead single "Saving Grace", written by Oak Felder and Sebastian Kole and performed by Kirby, was released from Milan Records.
+A soundtrack album, including Bowers and Parsons's score, was released on May 27, 2026.